WenzeJin/WenzeJin/README.md

 ## Wenze Jin (金文泽)

-> I am an undergraduate student in School of Computer Science, Nanjing University.
+> I am an undergraduate student at the School of Computer Science, Nanjing University.

 - 🔭 I’m currently working on software quality assurance, particularly focusing on testing approaches for specific software.